Norris Cole

-Norris Gene Cole II (born October 13, 1988) is an American professional basketball player for the Osos de Manatí of the Baloncesto Superior Nacional (BSN).
+Norris Gene Cole II (born October 13, 1988) is an American professional basketball player who last played for the Peñarol of the Liga Uruguaya de Básquetbol (LUB).
 A 6-foot-2 point guard, he is a two-time NBA champion, winning back-to-back titles in 2012 and 2013 with the Miami Heat in his first and second years in the NBA.
 In his seven NBA seasons, Cole made the playoffs all but once (2016).

-On October 20, 2025, Cole was named head girls' basketball coach at Trinity High School in Shiremanstown, Pennsylvania.

 Early life

 Cole was a star at Dunbar High School in Dayton, Ohio, leading his basketball team to consecutive state championships in his junior and senior years.
 He was a high school teammate of future NBA player Daequan Cook (The two later faced each other in the 2012 NBA Finals).

 Cole was set to go to Walsh University on a football scholarship when Cleveland State basketball coach Gary Waters decided to recruit him.

 College career

 On December 15, 2008, he helped lead Cleveland State to their biggest regular season victory in school history, upsetting the #11 Syracuse Orange, 72–69.
 It was CSU's third-ever win over a Top 25 ranked opponent, and first ever on the road.
 They would pick up their fourth and fifth wins over Top 25 opponents later that same season when they won at #17 Butler in the championship game of the Horizon League Tournament 57–54, and then in the first round of the 2009 NCAA tournament when, as the 13th-seeded team in the Midwest bracket, they routed 4th-seeded and #12 Wake Forest by a final score of 84–69.
 His numbers improved over the course of his college basketball career, which culminated in a senior year that saw him average 21.7 points, 5.8 rebounds, 5.3 assists and 2.2 steals per game, highlighted by a 41-point, 20-rebound, 9-assist performance against Youngstown State.

 Cole was recognized for his accomplishments by being the first person in the Horizon League's men's basketball history to be named both Player of the Year and Defensive Player of the Year, earning an AP All-America Honorable Mention, making the USBWA District V team, as well as the National Association of Basketball Coaches District 12 First Team.
 He was also a finalist for the Wooden Award and a "Final Five" finalist for the Bob Cousy Award.

 Cole played 140 career games for Cleveland State, averaging 14.1 points, 3.2 rebounds and 3.3 assists in 29.4 minutes per game.
 On February 6, 2016, Cole's No. 30 jersey was retired by Cleveland State during a pre-game ceremony.